-The local geology of EPL 7214 generally comprises units of the Epupa, Huab and Abbabis Metamorphic Complexes along the northern boundary, Otavi in the central section and Swakop Group along the southern boundary (FIGURE 7).
-The Otavi Group forms part of the Carbonate Platform of the Damara Orogen which comprises a thick sequence of late Proterozoic to early Phanerozoic (1000 to 541 Million) Otavi Group carbonates, argillaceous and siliciclastic rocks, deposited upon basement rocks (Trigon Metals, 2019).
-The rocks in the EPL may host base metal sulphides such as copper, lead and silver mostly contained in the Neoproterozoic sedimentary units of the Damara Supergroup (Mendelsohn et al., 2003).
+The local geology of EPL 7213 generally comprises units of the Otavi and Kalahari Groups (FIGURE 7).
+The Otavi Group forms part of the Carbonate Platform of the Damara Orogen which comprises a thick sequence of late Proterozoic to early Phanerozoic (1000 to 541 Million Years) Otavi Group carbonates and siliciclastic rocks, deposited on Nosib and basement rocks (Trigon Metals, 2019).

+The area is known to host base metal sulphides (copper, lead, zinc and silver), mostly contained in the Neoproterozoic sedimentary units of the Damara Supergroup (Mendelsohn et al., 2003).